Label84/laravel-tagmanager/README.md

 GOOGLE_MEASUREMENT_PROTOCOL_API_SECRET=XXXXXX
 ```

-Add the following snippet to the head of your blade layout file (below the ``x-tagmanager-head`` tag).
+Add the following snippet to the head of your blade layout file (below the existing ``x-tagmanager-head`` tag).

 ```html
     <x-tagmanager-head />